Chopped Blue Cheese Chicken Salad

 1. Build the salad: Pile the romaine and spinach in a large shallow serving bowl.
 Add the tomatoes, cucumbers, peppers, onions, olives, chicken, and toss.

 The vegetables can be prepped up to two days ahead of time; same with the chicken.
-If you want to make this salad ahead of time, don’t dress it until just before serving.
+You can make the whole salad a day ahead of time and store it in an airtight container in the fridge.
+Just don’t dress the salad until just before serving.

 What to Serve With Chicken and Blue Cheese Chopped Salad